h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
 * How is clearfix css property useful?
-* Can you explain the difference between px, em and rem as it related to font sizing?
+* Can you explain the difference between px, em and rem as they relate to font sizing?
 * Can you give me an example use case for a pseudo class?
 * Could you provide me with an example of some block level elements and inline elements?